-New Construction – A minimum of "5%" or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with "mobility impairments".
-In addition to the 5% of units made accessible to individuals with mobility impairments, a minimum of "2%" or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with "sensory impairments" (hearing or vision).
+New Construction – A minimum of 5% or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with mobility impairments.
+In addition to the 5% of units made accessible to individuals with mobility impairments, a minimum of 2% or at least one unit (whichever is greater) of the total units in the project must be accessible to individuals with sensory impairments (hearing or vision).

-NOTE: Section 504 does not specify what constitutes compliant dwelling units for individuals with "hearing and visual impairments".
-HUD recommends following "ICC/ANSI A117.1-2009 Section 1006", including audible and visual notification on fire alarms and audio and visual notification system at the primary unit entrance.

-Substantial Rehabilitation – If alterations are undertaken to a project that has "15 or more units" and the cost of the alteration is "75% or more of the replacement cost" of the completed facility, then the accessibility requirements for the projects are the same as for newly constructed projects.
+Substantial Rehabilitation – If alterations are undertaken to a project that has 15 or more units and the cost of the alteration is 75% or more of the replacement cost of the completed facility, then the accessibility requirements for the projects are the same as for newly constructed projects.

-Other Alterations- When other alterations are undertaken, including but not limited to modernization and rehabilitation which does not meet the threshold of “Substantial Rehabilitation” under the Act, such alterations are required to be accessible to the "maximum extent feasible" up to the point where at least "5%" of the units in a project are accessible.
-If alterations of "single elements or spaces" of a dwelling unit when considered together amount to an alteration of a dwelling unit, then the entire dwelling unit shall be made accessible.
+Other Alterations- When other alterations are undertaken, including but not limited to modernization and rehabilitation which does not meet the threshold of Substantial Rehabilitation under the Act, such alterations are required to be accessible to the maximum extent feasible up to the point where at least 5% of the units in a project are accessible.
+If alterations of single elements or spaces of a dwelling unit when considered together amount to an alteration of a dwelling unit, then the entire dwelling unit shall be made accessible.

-In some cases, Section 504 requirements may be "stricter" than requirements under the "Fair Housing Act".
+In some cases, Section 504 requirements may be stricter than requirements under the Fair Housing Act.
 For instance, in regard to townhome development, Section 504 would be applicable to a new construction project composed of all two-story townhomes.
-HUD Notices CPD 00-09 and PIH 99-52 (HA) states that, "a development consisting entirely of multistory townhouses constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements at 24 CFR §100.205 (FHAG) but would still have to meet the Section 504 5% + 2% accessibility requirements at 24 CFR §8.22 (Section 504).
+HUD Notices CPD 00-09 and PIH 99-52 (HA) states that, a development consisting entirely of multistory townhouses constructed with federal financial assistance is not a covered multifamily dwelling for purposes of the design and construction requirements at 24 CFR §100.205 (FHAG) but would still have to meet the Section 504 5% + 2% accessibility requirements at 24 CFR §8.22 (Section 504).
 A townhouse development of five (5) or more single-story units would still have to comply with the Fair Housing Act design and construction requirements.
 Whether or not the rehab of a development of two-story townhouses would need to meet the 504 requirements would depend on the extent of the rehabilitation and whether the applicant could present documentation that the modifications would not be feasible.

-DCA will NOT waive these "additional Section 504 requirements" for any "new" construction project but waivers for "rehabilitation" projects will be considered in accordance with the requirements set forth in Section 504.
+DCA will not waive these additional Section 504 requirements for any new construction project but waivers for rehabilitation projects will be considered in accordance with the requirements set forth in Section 504.

-For projects that are not classified as "Substantial Rehabilitation" (cost of the alterations is 75 percent or more of the replacement cost of the completed facility), Section 504 provides that a recipient is not required to make a dwelling unit, common area, facility, or element accessible if

-doing so would impose "undue financial and administrative burden" on the operation of the project and if the rehabilitation is not substantial.
+For projects that are not classified as substantial alteration (cost of the alterations is 75 percent or more of the replacement cost of the completed facility), Section 504 provides an exception that a recipient is not required to make a dwelling unit, common area, facility, or element accessible if doing so would impose undue financial and administrative burden on the operation of the project and if the rehabilitation is not substantial.
 Therefore, recipients are required to provide access for covered alterations up to the point of being infeasible or an undue financial and administration burden.

+Any project that claims such an exception must submit documentation from the project architect which outlines the basis for the waiver request and a legal opinion supporting that the project falls within the requirements of the Section 504 exception.